lambert-stephen/U-Graduate/README.md

 20 classes with class names, times and seat information 2 admins

-Our app should be able to open to a login page where we can choose if we are a student or admin, We should be able to register and login as a Student, this information should be stored in our DB.All the student functionalities
+Our app should be able to open to a login page where we can choose if we are a student or user, We should be able to register and login as a Student, this information should be stored in our DB.All the student functionalities

 -Class Functionalities for Students should be done and their CRUD test suite should be written. -if a student registers, their name and credentials should be added to our DB.
 -student should be able to search for a class and return the proper query.